AntonBrekke/BBCODE-QEC-2025/README.md

 ### BBcode
 - `GUI.py`
-    - This code visualizes the BBcodes implemented in the source folder using PanQEC's GUI.
+    - This code visualizes the BBcodes implemented in the `src` folder using PanQEC's GUI.
 To generate the visuals, a .json file needs to be specified.
 For the `BB2DCode` class,  `BBcode.json` is utilized and can be tweaked to change e.g. shapes and colors.

 - `tanner_graph.py`
     - Visualizes tanner-graphs of specified BBcode.
 Imports `tanner_graph_qubit_space.py` and `tanner_graph_group_space.py` to visualize code both in physical and abstract space.

 - `make_figs.py`
-    - Imports `analysis.py` from source to run simulations and make figures.
+    - Imports `analysis.py` from `src` to run simulations and make figures.
 Mainly to separate source code from interface.

 ### js
 - `BBcode.json`